 Mutual TLS configuration

-The Traceable runner CLI allows you to use environment variables to set the path to the custom certificate files.
+The Traceable Runner CLI allows you to use environment variables to set the path to the custom certificate files.
 This is useful for verifying the client’s identity when calling your organization’s servers.
 You can set the following environment variables:

 TRACEABLE_CLI_CERT_FILE